 As described in Section~\ref{sec:ilbackground}, we are interested in learning a parameterized text generation policy $\pi_{\btheta}$.
-In particular, since we would like to generate using the generalized $\ginsert$ function in Equation~\eqref{eq:insert}, we will attempt to learn a parameterized distribution $\pi_{\btheta}(\cdot \given x, \hat{y}_{1:M}, \mcN)$ over the arguments to this $\ginsert$ function given input $x$, canvas $\hat{y}_{1:M}$, and neighbor set $\mcN$, by training it with the one-hot action distribution $\pi^*(x, y_{1:M}, \mcN)$ as its target.
+Since we would like to generate using the generalized $\ginsert$ function in Equation~\eqref{eq:insert}, we will attempt to learn a parameterized distribution $\pi_{\btheta}(\cdot \given x, \hat{y}_{1:M}, \mcN)$ over the arguments to this $\ginsert$ function given input $x$, canvas $\hat{y}_{1:M}$, and neighbor set $\mcN$, by training it with the one-hot action distribution $\pi^*(x, y_{1:M}, \mcN)$ as its target.
 In order to do so, however, we must first obtain an oracle policy $\pi^*$.
 That is, for each true output $y_{1:T_x}$ in our dataset, we require an oracle sequence of canvases paired with corresponding oracle actions in $\actset$, which derive $y_{1:T_x}$ from $x$ and $\mcN$.
-In this section we suggest an efficient approach to obtaining these.
+In this section we suggest an approach to obtaining these.

-In what follows, we will assume that each word type represented in $y_{1:T_x}$ is also represented among the neighbor sequences; in practice, we can always ensure this is the case by taking our expanded neighbor set to be $\mcN' \niceeq \neset \cup \mcV \setminus \bigcup_{n,t} \{\nu^{(n)}_t\}$.
-Furthermore, because $x$ itself will often also contain spans of words that might be used in forming $y_{1:T_x}$, going forward we will assume $\mcN'$ also includes the relevant spans from $x$.
+In what follows, we will assume that each word type represented in $y_{1:T_x}$ is also represented among the neighbor sequences; in practice, we can always ensure this is the case by using the following expanded neighbor set: $\mcN' \niceeq \neset \cup \mcV$, where the vocabulary $\mcV$ is viewed as containing spans of length one.
+Thus, policies will be able to emit any word in our vocabulary.
+Furthermore, because the source table $x$ itself will often also contain spans of words that might be used in forming $y_{1:T_x}$, going forward we will also assume $\mcN'$ includes these spans from $x$.